claremonahan-bmgf/azure-search-comparison-tool/README.md

 1. The Azure Search Comparison Tool allows you to search for text queries by entering them in the search bar and pressing 'Enter'.
 The application will generate text embeddings using Azure OpenAI and perform vector searches on the data stored in Azure AI Search.

 1. The search results will be displayed as cards.
 Feel free to click on the settings icon to explore the different query approaches such as Hybrid Search and Hybrid Search with Semantic Ranking, Captions, and Highlights powered by Microsoft Bing.
 Note that you will need to enroll in a Semantic Plan in your Azure AI Search service to use this feature.
 See [Semantic search](https://learn.microsoft.com/azure/search/semantic-search-overview).

-## Conclusion

-We hope you find this repository useful for demoing Vector search and exploring the different features Azure AI Search has to offer.
-Feel free to explore and customize the code to meet your specific requirements.
-If you have any questions or suggestions, please feel free to open an issue and we'll be happy to help.

-Happy searching!

 ## References